Privileges

 Privilege levels

-- Manage: the privilege that allows you to use the ‘application building’ features of agileBase, relating to a table.
+• Develop: the privilege that allows you to use the ‘application building’ features of Agilebase, relating to a table.
 Namely the ability to

-Two Factor Authentication is required for any user with manage or administrator privileges
+Two Factor Authentication is required for any user with any Citizen Developer or Software Architect role.

 Assigning table privileges